ans-group/docs.ukfast.co.uk/source/ecloud/public/reinstall-os.md

 # Reinstall OS

-You can reinstall the originally selected OS of the virtual machine at any point by selecting the VM from the [MyUKFast VM list](https://portal.ans.co.uk/ecloud-public) then the reinstall OS button shown below:
+You can reinstall the originally selected OS of the virtual machine at any point by selecting the VM from the [ANS Portal VM list](https://portal.ans.co.uk/ecloud-public) then the reinstall OS button shown below:

 ![reinstallOS](files/reinstallOS.png)